Looking for Rera?

 RERA builder registration is essential since it has had a great impact on the real estate sector as liquidity has been tightened.
 Project costs have increased, and so has the Cost of Capital.
 Real estate has reached a new level of standardization with the introduction and application of RERA.

-Rera Consultants
+RERA Consultants

 Why registration is mandatory for builders, brokers & agents ?